 The main diet of California sea lions consists of anchovies, sardine, whiting, mackerel, rockfish and market squid.

 Each year between May and early August, males and females aggregate at the breeding colonies to breed and give birth.
 Males establish territories and pregnant females give birth to a single pup in May or June in the territories.
 After nursing the pup for 5 to 8 days, the female leaves the pup for her first feeding trip.
 She feeds for 2 to 5 days and then returns to nurse the pup for 1 to 2 days.
 The female alternates feeding trips with nursing visits until the pup is weaned.
 Females nurse their pups for 6 to 11 months.
 California sea lions are the only species of pinniped that separates pupping and breeding activities in time.
 Breeding occurs 30 days after the female has given birth and occurs in July and early August.

 It is unknown how long California sea lions live in the wild, but in captivity they may live up to 24 years.
 The age of California sea lions can be determined by extracting a canine tooth after they die and reading annuli that represent periods of growth of the animal over time (like aging a tree by tree rings).

 California sea lions have no land predators but Great White sharks and Killer whales eat California sea lions in parts of their range.
 Pesticides and entanglement in fishing gear may also contribute to the mortality of California sea lions.
 Environmental events such as El Niño events can result in temporary declines in pup births and high mortality of pups and juveniles.

-- National Marine Mammal Laboratory
+- Marine Mammal Laboratory

 - Office of Naval Research